RIPP3R1337/ProducerStash-Scraper/README.md

 ### How do i use it?

 1. Really simple!
-Now i'm not sure a default windows version without python would be able to run these but just in case download [Python](https://www.python.org/downloads/) here.
+Now i'm not sure a default windows version without python would be able to run these but just in case download for windows: [Python](https://www.python.org/downloads/) here.
+MacOS here: [PythonMacOS](https://www.python.org/downloads/macos/)
 2. Either download this repo as .zip or open your CMD/Powershell wherever you like and paste this:
 ```
 git clone https://github.com/RIPP3R1337/ProducerStash-Scraper.git
 ```
 4. Open CMD / Powershell in the directory these scripts are located.
+5. pip install -r requirements.txt Just so we're making sure you have everything installed!
-5. Type: `python3 scraper.py` and when that one is done do `python3 download-scraper.py`
+6. Type: `python3 scraper.py` and when that one is done do `python3 download-scraper.py`
-6. These 2 should generate .txt files within the same directory.
+7. These 2 should generate .txt files within the same directory.
 You're probably more interested in the download links .txt :)

 ---